 Fast, Effective Relief for Your Social Media Ailments

-I used to feel overwhelmed by conflicting advice about writing and publishing.
-Social media distracted me from what I most wanted to do: write my book.
-I felt depressed, discouraged, and anxious about my writing.
-A friend asked if I had been checked for TMFG, Too Many Facebook Groups.
+Do you feel overwhelmed by conflicting advice about writing and publishing?
+Social media distracts many authors from what they most want to do: write their book.
+If you feel discouraged and anxious about your writing, you may have a condition called TMFG, Too Many Facebook Groups.

 TMFG keeps approximately 72% of writers from reaching their publishing goals.